jangelsb/git-plus-alfred-workflow/docs.md

 ## **Overview**

-This config file allows you to execute complex Bash/Zsh commands, dynamically reference inputs and contexts, and create hierarchical command structures.
+This config file allows you to execute complex Zsh commands, dynamically reference inputs and contexts, and create hierarchical command structures.
 It is highly customizable, supports dynamic reloading, and provides seamless integration with Git and other command-line utilities.

 ---